 Convenient and comfortable hotels such as the Best Western Plaza Hotel in Saugatuck and the AmericInn Lodge & Suites in Douglas offer ADA-accessible rooms along with other amenities such as a swimming pool.
 If you’re looking to stay in the heart of downtown Saugatuck close to all the action, we recommend the contemporary Milano Suite at the Bella Vita Spa + Suites.
 For a coastal vibe with a waterfront view, book a stay in the Hudson at Old Pike Cottages.
 This private, completely accessible two-bedroom cottage is within walking/rolling distance to Saugatuck shops, galleries, restaurants, and parks.
-For a relaxing haven away from it all, plan a stay at Cottage #6 at the DollyBrook Resort, situated on 40 acres of beautiful land.
-Along with the ADA-accessible cottage that comfortably sleeps 8, this charming property features a pool with a lift and an easy-to-navigate ramp that provides access to the fire pits and picnic tables.
+For a luxurious getaway, plan a stay in Room No. 1 at the Wickwood Inn.
+This first floor ADA accessible hideaway is the perfect retreat for reflection and romance."

 One of the many things that make Saugatuck/Douglas such a spectacular place to visit is the abundance of natural beauty surrounding our charming coastal towns.
 Renowned for its beautiful sweep of shoreline and backdrop of rolling dunes, Oval Beach is a must-see for every visitor.
 Recognized as one of Condé Nast Traveler’s Top 25 Beaches in the World, National Geographic Traveler’s Top Freshwater Beaches in the USA, and MTV’s Top 5 Beaches in the USA, this beach features easy parking, ADA-accessible bathrooms, and one beach wheelchair for use.
 A boardwalk extends toward the water, allowing visitors in wheelchairs smooth access along the beach.